Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

 Yes, YOU can make restaurant-quality brussels in the comfort of your own home!
 Try out my recipe for Roasted Balsamic Brussels Sprouts and see the magic.
-These babies go with any protein for a well-rounded meal at half the cost!
+These pair well with any protein for a delicious side at half the cost.

 Ingredients